Blog Updated: 5 August 2025

 Read the terms & conditions

 Auctioneers will always provide the Terms and Conditions of the sale before an auction.
 This not only protects the seller but also protects the purchaser.
 Buyers also have the opportunity to request a thorough breakdown of the additional costs that go beyond the winning bid amount.
-Ensure you read the return policy, including the shipping policy, to help you understand all the costs involved.
+Ensure you read all necessary information, including payment details, when payment is due and shipping policy, to help you understand all the costs involved.
 Sometimes, hidden fees can be written into the Terms and Conditions, and you’d be none the wiser until it’s time to pay.

 Additional tips to keep in mind